AdguardTeam/KnowledgeBase/docs/adguard-for-android/features/features.md

 ## Settings

-Information about customizing settings so you can adjust ad blocking, privacy, DNS settings to suit your needs.
+Information about customizing settings so you can adjust ad blocking, privacy, and DNS settings to suit your needs.

 [Settings](/adguard-for-android/features/settings.md)